Table of Contents

 The reason for this name is that the IN strip effectively controls how the layer animates in to the slide, i.e. how it first becomes visible.
 For example, a layer might fade in, or move in from outside the canvas [?]

 The canvas is the point and click design space in the module editor.
 It forms the largest area of the module editor.

 In this area layers can be selected, moved and resized.
 Animations can also be previewed..

-The IN animation is typically found at or near the beginning of a layer’s track in the timeline [?]
+Because the IN animation strip is the first of the layer, it’s typically found at or near the beginning of the track in the timeline [?]

 The timeline is the section of the module editor dedicated to animation and controlling the stacking order of layers.